Bunscoill Ghaelgagh

-Bunscoill Ghaelgagh is a government-run Manx-language primary school in St John's, Isle of Man that has enabled 170 children to learn fluent Manx.
+Bunscoill Ghaelgagh is a government-run Manx-language primary school in St John's, Isle of Man, that has enabled 170 children to learn fluent Manx.
 As of 2011 it is the only school in the world where children are taught their lessons solely in Manx and which allows children to learn the language fluently.
-Pupils may then go on to Queen Elizabeth II High School in Peel or to their catchment area's high school, where General Certificate of Secondary Education Manx is offered from the age of 12.
+Pupils may then go on to Queen Elizabeth II High School in Peel where they can study a GCSE equivalent qualification (Teisht Chadjin Ghaelgagh) in Manx as well as up to two subjects in the language to maintain their fluency, or to the high school in their catchment area.

 History

 In 1999 a parents' society, Sheshaght ny Paarantyn, was formed with an interest in establishing a Manx-language school.
 That year they approached the Isle of Man's Department of Education with their request.
 The school opened in September 2001.
 At the time it had one class and shared premises at Ballacottier School in Douglas.
 In January 2003 it moved to its own building in the old St John's School.

 The school won the annual Reih Bleeaney Vanannan award in January 2006 for its efforts in preserving and promoting Manx language, culture and heritage.
 It was presented by the then Speaker of the House of Keys, James "Tony" Brown, chairman of the Manx Heritage Foundation.